 - Approved FY 23 Project/Product Manager and Acquisition Director Positions

 - Approved FY24 Project/Product Manager and Acquisition Director Positions

 - PROJECTED FY25 Project/Product Manager and Acquisition Director Positions a/o 02MAR23

 Civilian CSL candidates: Apply via the Career Acquisition Management Portal/Career Acquisition Personnel and Position Management Information System (CAMP/CAPPMIS) Army Acquisition Professional Development System (AAPDS).

-Military CSL candidates: The FY18 CSL Boards are now scheduled to convene in early December 2016.
+Military CSL candidates: The FY25 COL/GS-15 CSL Board is now scheduled to convene early June 2023.
 Officers who will be in the zone of consideration should consider any potential impacts to their timeline, particularly if planning to request a “complete the record” OER.
-The MILPER message for this board will be published in late Q4 FY16 and will provide application instructions.
+The MILPER message for this board will be published at a future date TBD and will provide application instructions.

-- The Command Management Branch at Human Resources Command lists the results for all DA Secretariat Boards.
+The Command Management Branch at Human Resources Command lists the results for all DA Secretariat Boards.
 Please note that we are the only Branch/Functional Area that has civilians competing for CSL so a lot of the language will be focused on officers.
-Once the FY18 CSL results are posted, you’ll need to look under “FY18 AAC LTC GS-14 Principals” or “FY18 AAC COL GS-15 Principals.”
-This will be the OFFICIAL site for notifications:

 The details in this section provide insight into the CSL and lessons learned regarding the application process.